Terutsuyoshi Shōki

+His highest rank has been Maegashira 3.
+As a professional, he was known for his habit of, during the final salt throw of pre-match rituals, grabbing a huge handful of purifying salt and flinging it high into the air, reminiscent of former sekiwake Mitoizumi.

 Early life and sumo experience

 Fukuoka was born on the same day and just 15 hours after the Great Hanshin earthquake which hit his local Hyōgo Prefecture.
 Because of this fact he was often called "earthquake boy" as a child by fellow schoolmates.
 Having been born on such a day he always felt he needed to do something great and unique with his life.
 In first grade of elementary school he would take up judo.
 In his third year of grade school his parents would get a divorce and it was decided that he would retain his father surname of Fukuoka, instead of taking his mother's maiden name of Kikui.
 Because of the divorce he was often closer to his grandfather, who was an avid sumo fan, and passed this on to Fukuoka.
 In his fourth year he would attend a local sumo tournament taking second.
 This would see him join the local sumo club to train.
 By the time he was in Junior High School he had placed in the best sixteen at the national championship.
 Fukuoka was not a very good student and had great attendance issues, skipping over thirty days of school one year even though he would still regularly attend his sumo club practices.
-With his dislike of school and his club coach having a connection to Isegahama Oyakata he would decide to join Isegahama stable right after junior high at fifteen years old.
+With his dislike of school and his club coach having a connection to Isegahama-oyakata he would decide to join Isegahama stable right after junior high at fifteen years old.